spiyderz/wyoming-satellite-spiyderz/docs/tutorial_2mic.md

   -r requirements_vad.txt
 ```

-If the installation was successful, you should be able to run help and get ba help list:
+If the installation was successful, you should be able to run help and see the help list:
 ```sh
 script/run --help
 ```